vot-er/events.vot-er.org/README.md

 Database interactions are handled through supabase-js.

-For local testing, it can be handy to start a dev server in local mode, open a browser, then run this code in the JavaScript console:
+For testing, it can be handy to run this code in the JavaScript console:

 ```
-fetch('/', {method: 'POST', body: '{"ref": "265", "type": "test", "destination": "test"}'});
+fetch('https://events.vot-er.workers.dev/', {method: 'POST', mode: 'no-cors', body: '{"ref": "265", "type": "test", "destination": "test"}'});
 ```